Ph.D. Pre-Candidacy Examinations

 Some doctoral programs require a preliminary examination before a student may apply to take the Qualifying Examination.
 This may entail the completion of a paper, a series of papers, a written examination, or some other requirement defined by the program.
-Currently, only the Mechanical Engineering program requires a preliminary examination.
+Currently the Bioengineering and Mechanical Engineering programs require a preliminary examination.

 Qualifying Examination (Ph.D.)

 The qualifying examination, also called candidacy examination, tests primarily a student’s research proposal and research competence.
 A typical examination begins with an oral dissertation proposal (no longer than 1/2 hour of prepared material).
 This proposal will give rise to questions from the examining committee.
 While the examination centers around the dissertation topic, it also assesses the depth and breadth of knowledge, and aptitude in approaching and solving fundamental research problems.
 Students should consult with their qualifying examination committee and their faculty advisor regarding the structure of the exam.

 Application for Qualifying Examination and the Qualifying Examination Procedure

 - Complete and submit the Application for Qualifying Examination at least ONE MONTH prior to your proposed examination date.
 The form can be found at: http://graduatedivision.ucmerced.edu/faculty-staff-resources/forms-publications

 - Once your form has been approved by the Graduate Dean, please schedule the room for the exam.